decentraland/decentraland-npc-utils/README.md

 - `triggeredByNext`: Is executed when the player advances to the next dialog on a non-question dialog.
 The function also gets called if the dialog is the end of the conversation.

-- `triggeredByE`: Is executed on a question dialog if the player hits the E key or clicks on the corresponding button.

-- `triggeredByF`: Is executed on a question dialog if the player hits the F key or clicks on the corresponding button.
+- `triggeredActions`: This property is associated to a button and is executed on a question dialog if the player activates the corresponding button.
+You can have up to 4 different buttons per entry, each with its own actions.

 ```ts
 export let GemsMission: Dialog[] = [